(Procedures are, however, done only at the Glendale and Chandler locations.)

 ●Make sure to provide comfort and console them.

-● Upper lip stretches: Place pad of index finger along philtrum and follow the boundaries of the lip towards the chin.
-It will look like you are drawing a mustache on your baby’s face and can become a fun activity.
+● Upper lip stretches: Place pad of index finger along the philtrum and follow the boundaries of the lip towards the chin.
+It will look like you are drawing a mustache on your infant's face and can become a fun activity.
 Please use slow and long movements with firm pressure.
 Fast movement with very light touch can sometimes create more aversion.